carlosperate/awesome-microbit/README.md

 - [ChibiOS](https://github.com/ChibiOS/ChibiOS-Contrib) - A complete development environment for embedded applications including RTOS, a HAL, peripheral drivers, support files, and tools.
 - [Mynewt](https://github.com/apache/mynewt-core) - Open-source operating system for tiny embedded devices.
 Its goal is to make it easy to develop applications for microcontroller environments where power and cost are driving factors.
+- [RIOT](https://riot-os.org/api/group__boards__microbit.html) - A friendly, real-time, multi-threading operating system that supports a range of devices that are typically found in the Internet of Things (IoT).

 ### 🚩 Other Languages